 |Canada's Outstanding Young Farmers Program (OYF) is a unique program designed to recognize farmers and farm couples who exemplify excellence in their profession.
 The program is open to farmers or couples who derive at least two-thirds of their income from farming operations.

-The Ontario Region of the OYF is one of seven regional programs.
+Ontario is one of seven regions.
 Each region holds an event where local nominees are judged on specific criteria.
 All regional winners represent their areas at an annual national event where they compete to be named Canada's Outstanding Young Farmers.
-See our alumni for all our past regional and national winners.

 Ontario Regional Winners!

 We are the founders and owners of Roelands Plant Farms Inc., a greenhouse in Southwestern Ontario where we custom grow premium cucumber, tomato, and pepper seedlings for sale to vegetable production greenhouses.
 This type of operation is referred to as a propagation greenhouse, and is one of only seven operations of its kind in North America.

 Both of us have been involved in agriculture our whole lives.
 Adrian grew up on a farrow to finish hog opertion, and Jodi grew up working alongside her family on their broiler breeder operation.
 Even before we got married, it was evident that farming together was in our future.
 It was just a matter of how and when.
 We were able to join Jodi's family in their newly established bell pepper greenhouse in 2006 and spent 6 years working there and learning the ins and outs of greenhouse vegetable production.